casangi/casadocs/docs/tasks/task_tsdimaging.rst

    In addition to the image described above, **tsdimaging** produces weight image (outfile.weight).
-The weight image is calculated based on the WEIGHT or WEIGHT_SPECTRUM in the MS file.
+The weight image is calculated from data stored in the WEIGHT or WEIGHT_SPECTRUM column of the MS file.
-   In each pixel in the grid (e.g., in RAD-Dec space), the gridding process searches through the data for measurements taken within some cutoff radius (specified by *convsupport*).
-Depending on their distance from the grid coordinate, the observation is weighted according to the *gridfunction* and added together in each pixel.
-Sum of the weight is produced as the weight image.
-The weight image has same dimensions that image has.
+   For each pixel in the grid (e.g., in RAD-Dec space), the gridding process searches through the data for measurements taken within some cutoff radius (specified by *convsupport*).
+Depending on their distance from the grid coordinate, the observations are weighted according to the *gridfunction* and the result is added to the pixel value.
+   The weight image has the same dimensions as the image.

    The *minweight* parameter defines a threshold of weight values to mask.
 The pixels in *outfile* whose weight is smaller than